meltano/handbook/src/_company/strategy.md

 ## Tracking related Initiatives in Gitlab

-Initiatives impacting the Goal are tracked in Gitlab and should be tagged with a label which associates the issue with the Goal it is targeted to help us achieve.
+Initiatives impacting the Goal are tracked in GitLab and should be tagged with a label which associates the issue with the Goal it is targeted to help us achieve.

 ## Transparency Guidelines for Goals and KPIs